Last updated on December 19, 2025

 Shock is pretty much the baseline here.
 Every other card on the list is better, and it’s a solid starting point since it has so many better versions.

 As is, this is a 1-mana spell for 2 damage to anything.
-It’s a great card on its own, and even now it still occasionally sees play in burn decks within formats with limited direct-damage spells.
+It’s a great card on its own, and even now it still occasionally sees play in burn decks within formats with limited direct damage spells.
+Given the choice, you'd always reach for something like Play with Fire or Wild Slash first, but this list doesn't need 50 Shock variants.

 Raze the Effigy is sort of like the Shock of red artifact removal.
-It’s instant speed artifact destruction for one red mana.
+It’s instant speed artifact destruction for .
 Any other artifact removal piece beyond has that same value or better.

-Just goes to show how strong red is at dealing with artifact threats when you get that level of ability on such a cheap card.
+Just goes to show how strong red is at dealing with artifact threats when you get that level of interaction on such a cheap card.

 Strangle is, unfortunately, not instant speed.
-But three damage for one mana is Lightning Bolt levels of efficiency.
+But 3 damage for 1 mana is Lightning Bolt levels of efficiency.

-This is a great card if you’re playing this in a format or group where the sorcery speed and targeting limitations aren’t too much of a drawback.
+This is a great card if you’re playing it in a format or group where the sorcery speed and targeting limitations aren’t too much of a drawback.

-Burst Lightning gives you two damage for one mana, or four damage for five mana.
-Again, this is slightly better than Shock.
+Burst Lightning gives you 2 damage for 1 mana, or 4 damage if kicked for 5 mana.
+Again, this is slightly better than Shock, though it's clearly not as good as a Tarmogoyf.

-Magmatic Sinkhole is a 6-mana instant that deals five damage.
-That sucks, but with the ability to become much cheaper, as cheap as just one red mana, it becomes a lot more valuable.
+Magmatic Sinkhole is a 6-mana instant that deals 5 damage.
+That sucks, but with the ability to become much cheaper, as cheap as just 1 red mana, it becomes a lot more valuable.

 Delve is a great ability that I love to take advantage of, and it’s really easy to get going as the game progresses.
 Especially if you’re running a deck with fetch lands.